talmolab/stac-mjx/README.md

 ### `setup.py` script

-Create a conda environment.
-Then, in a terminal, enter:
+In a terminal in a new conda environment, execute:

 ```
 pip install .